Print Friendly, PDF & Email

 1. Cook the pasta in salted, boiling water for about 2 minutes less than the package instructions.
 (I cooked mine for five minutes).
 You want the pasta al dente (slightly chewy and slightly firm).
 Drain, rinse with cold water and let the pasta cool completely.

-2. Mix all the ingredients, except the dark green parts of the onion, in a large bowl.
+2. Mix all the ingredients in a large bowl.
 Season with salt and pepper and taste.
 Adjust seasoning.

 3. Put in the refrigerator for at least an hour to chill and let the flavors meld together.

-4. Serve on a plate or in a bowl with a sprinkle of the dark green onion tops.
+4. Serve on a platter or in a bowl with a sprinkle of almonds and/or cherries.
 Enjoy.

-NOTES: This is an oldie that I created over 20 years ago after having a similar recipe in a little cafe in Minnetonka, MN.
+NOTES: This is an old recipe that I created over 20 years ago after having a similar recipe in a little cafe in Minnetonka, MN.
 It was such a delicious pasta salad that as soon as I got home, I started trying to duplicate it.
-Over the years, I’ve changed some things (like the brand of poppyseed dressing I use) but this is a close representation of that salad.
-I don’t remember the name of the cafe, but everytime I make it, I think of my time in that city…beautiful.
+My Poppyseed Pasta Salad with Chicken, Almonds and Cherries has changed over the years, (like the brand of poppyseed dressing I use) but this is a close representation of that salad.
+I don’t remember the name of the cafe, but every time I make it, I think of my time in that city…beautiful.